busathlab/mdlab/docs/namd_lab2.md

 Once your simulation is complete, open the file named `2l0j_alm034_production.colvars.traj` in the `output/` directory.
 Using the data from this file, plot the backbone RMSD and the drug position over time.
 You might have a few rows where the header labels are duplicated throughout the output file; if you do, just manually delete these lines in your spreadsheet or data analysis software.

-Here is a sample graph of Amt in 2L0J with 3,000,000 steps, following this lab protocol.
+Here is a sample graph of Amt in 2L0J with 3,000,000 steps, following the lab protocol.
 ![alt text](https://github.com/busathlab/mdlab/raw/master/images/namd02_f01.PNG "Figure 1")

-> **Assignment:** Summarize the meaning of these results in a couple of sentences.
+> **Assignment:** Summarize the meaning of your results in a couple of sentences.
 If your classmates varied the lab in any way (different channel, drug, etc.), how do your results compare?
-Submit your plot to your TA.
+Submit your plot(s) to your TA.

 **[NAMD Lab 3](https://busathlab.github.io/mdlab/namd_lab3.html)**